-- Top-Rated Tourist Attractions in Chicago
+- Read More: Top-Rated Tourist Attractions in Chicago

-- Top-Rated Tourist Attractions in London
+- Read More: Top-Rated Tourist Attractions in Dublin

 You can find great deals on travel to Nepal pretty much any time of the year, but if you are looking to find even steeper discounts, January is a good time to consider.
 The downside to the midwinter timing is that it is colder, and some of the higher passes of Langtang and Annapurna will likely be covered in snow, so trekking opportunities may be more limited.
 The upside is that there will be fewer crowds compared to the fall.

 There are a number of tourist options to view the Himalayan mountains, from multi-day treks with a tour company to flying over the snow-capped mountains in an airplane.

-- Top-Rated Tourist Attractions in Nepal
+- Read More: Top-Rated Tourist Attractions in Nepal

 More Related Articles on PlanetWare.com